zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 The eyes and ears never record the truth, and what they do pick up will never be parlayed into the truth.
 Being experientialist, while missing the point of life, not even understanding life has a point.

-There are some things that only be seen under the light of philosophical examination / the wise man's guidance.
+There are some things that can only be seen under the light of philosophical examination / the wise man's guidance.

 Problem of knowledge then gets us back to the search of truth, of the relationship as the relationships constitute the true form of things.